h3rald/h3/docs/md/key-concepts.md

 A route component is a top-level component that handles a route.
 Unlike ordinary components, route components:

 * may have a dedicated *setup* (after the route component is added to the DOM) and *teardown* phase (after the route component is removed from the DOM and before the new route component is loaded).
 * may have built-in local state, initialized during setup and (typically) destroyed during teardown.
+Such state is passed as the first (and only) parameter of the route component when executed.

 Route components are stll created using ordinary function returning a VNode, but you can optionally define a **setup** and a **teardown** async methods on them (functions are objects in JavaScript after all...) to be executed during each corresponding phase.